 Sometimes I hear about people learning English “just by watching Friends”.
 Let me tell you: it takes a lot more effort than that!

-But it can still be fun to learn a foreign language with Netflix — you just have to have the right tools and learn a little more actively than you otherwise would have.
+But it can still be fun to learn languages with Netflix — you just have to have the right tools and learn a little more actively than you otherwise would have.

 In this guide…